-It should also be noted that the shaft capacity estimates were calculated using average strength values from laboratory testing performed on samples of the subsurface soils obtained from both borings B-1 and B-2 within the upper 25 feet and from boring B-1 only for depths below 25 feet.
+The estimated pile capacities include a factor of safety of at least 2.0 in compression and 3.0 in tension.
+It should also be noted that the pile capacity estimates were calculated using average strength values from laboratory testing performed on samples of the subsurface soils obtained from all the borings within the upper 25 feet and from boring B-1 only for depths below 25 feet.
 Therefore, the actual piles capacities throughout the site will vary and should be determined utilizing additional subsurface soil characteristics obtained within each proposed structure once additional project information is ascertained.